NatalieJClark/NatalieJClark/README.md

 ![Header](./github-header-img.png)

-# Hi there 👋 I'm Natalie
+# Hi there 👋🏻 I'm Natalie

 ## About Me

-- I'm a medical school graduate with a passion for coding.
+- I'm a medical school graduate with a passion for coding 💻.
 - I'm looking to career switch into a software development role, in which I can further my training.
+- When I'm not coding, I'm also a keen dancer 🩰, potter 🏺 and yogi 🧘🏼‍♀️.

-## Languages I'm Learning
+## Languages / Frameworks / Tools I'm Learning

 <p>
   <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" />